Sewn boat: Construction

 Sewn boats start with the construction of the hull, or outside "shell" of the boat, rather than the frame, resulting in a monocoque type of structure.
-Carefully shaped planks are connected at the edges, usually in the clinker style, with overlapping sections which are sewn together.
+Carefully shaped planks are connected at the edges.
+The planks may overlap, as in the Hjortspring boat, or join flush at their edges, as is found in Arab dhows and along the coast of India.
 As the planks are placed together, the hull begins to bend into the desired shape.
-The resulting structure is highly flexible.
 Internal framing may be added to the planks after they are sewn in, providing additional rigidity.

 While wooden pegs (often called treenails) can be used to fasten thicker clinker planks, this technique only works if the planks are thick enough to hold the pegs.
 Because of this, large ships were often built using pegs, while smaller boats would use sewn planks.

+The replica of the Belitung shipwreck, Jewel of Muscat, was built mostly by Indian shipwrights with extensive experience of sewn planking construction.
+The coir ropes used to sew the planks together were tightened to very close to their breaking strain.
+(This is in contrast to the much lower sewing tensions proposed in an earlier theoretical model.)
+The multiple stitches at each pair of holes and the relatively close spacing of those holes mean that there is a substantial clamping force holding the edges of the planks together.
+This has shown to have good structural properties and the designer argues that this is superior to a similar vessel with metal fastenings, where those fastenings concentrate forces whilst sewing distributes them across the hull structure.

 History

+The earliest surviving examples of plank-built boats are the Abydos boats, the earliest of which is dated to c.
+3050 BC.
+These are sewn boats.
+The investigated example, BG10, had an unusual sewing technique, with the continuous fibrous strap running at right angles to the long direction of the planks.
+Therefore each length of strap went through all the planks on that side of the vessel.
+In contrast, other sewn boats that use continuous sewing (as opposed to a series of individual stitches) have the thread go along the seam between two planks.